From the Dean

 —Toddi A. Steelman, Stanback Dean of the Nicholas School of the Environment

 Environmental issues affect us all.
+We need global perspectives to affect positive change for our world, and our planet.
 We all need to be part of the solutions.

-The Diversity, Equity & Inclusion Actionators are a core group of faculty and staff who are committed to building community by actively supporting initiatives and leading discussions that further various dimensions of diversity, equity and inclusion throughout the Nicholas School of the Environment community.
+The Diversity, Equity & Inclusion Actionators are a core group of faculty and staff who are committed to building community by actively supporting initiatives and leading discussions that further diversity, equity and inclusion throughout the Nicholas School community.